tusharsadhwani/blog/src/pages/post/builtins.md

 You can check it yourself, by looking into the `mro` property of these classes.

 `mro` stands for "method resolution order".
 It defines the order in which the methods called on a class are looked for.
 Essentially, the method calls are first looked for in the class itself, and if it's not present there, it's searched in its parent class, and then its parent, all the way to the top: `object`.
 Everything in Python inherits from `object`.
-Yes, everything in Python is an object.
+Yes, pretty much everything in Python is an object.

 Take a look: